voidberg/imagecache-sharp/README.md

 Configuration:

-- width: The width of the canvas.
+- `width`: The width of the canvas.
-- height: The height of the canvas.
+- `height`: The height of the canvas.
-- channels: Number of channels.
+- `channels`: Number of channels.
 Defaults to `4`.
-- background: The background color of the canvas in hex format.
+- `background`: The background colour of the canvas in hex format.

 ### File